rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part2.md

 one could have predicted.
 Consider WVD."
 ---

-This is part two of a two-part blog series on the ways Windows® Virtual Desktop (WVD)  solves for work anywhere scenarios and provides some important considerations for deploying the new service.
+This is part two of a three-part blog series on the ways Windows® Virtual Desktop (WVD)  solves for work anywhere scenarios and provides some important considerations for deploying the new service.